Jungmin-YUN-0/Attention_Lightweight/README.md

 # TopAttn: Focusing on Core Tokens With Token Pruned Self-Attention

  "TopAttn: Focusing on Core Tokens With Token Pruned Self-Attention" (ICEIC 2023)

+### [Summary]

 Attention mechanism of transformer requires computational complexity that grows quadratically with input sequence length, which restricts its application to textremely long sequences.
 In this paper, we present TOken Pruned selfATTeNtion(TopAttn), which improves efficiency with low computation on attention operations and a loss of expressiveness.
 TopAttn introduces a token pruning method to the self-attention gradually through transformer layers.

 ![image](https://user-images.githubusercontent.com/76892989/204658198-23128ffc-96ce-4c68-8b0a-59aa53be4b5d.png)